esosedi/3166/README.md

   5. [OpenStreetMap.org](http://openstreetmap.org/) – as secondary source
   6. [Whosonfirst-data](https://github.com/whosonfirst-data/) – as external links for region information (as long Pelias return region code as WOF entity]

 As result - iso3166-2-db is best best free source for countries divisions.
-With incomparable to [Statoids](http://www.statoids.com/)(1000$) quality.
+With incomparable to [Statoids](http://www.statoids.com/)(1000$ btw) quality.
 I mean - this one is better.

 All sources used as external dictionaries, for ability to link and merge data.
 Countries and states exists by themselves and have their own names.
 You dont have to refer to us, to wikipedia, to osm, geonames or everything else in cases you showing `our` list of countries.

 This is not `our` or `their` list.
 This is ground truth, and it cannot be licensed.

-Just obtain your own `reduces` version of big original file, and be happy.
 We are on the same planet.